zeeev/wham/README.md

 ```
 **-g**: The file to write the graphs to.

-**-e**: A comma separated list of seqids to skip.
+**-e**: A comma-separated list of seqids to skip.

-**-c**: A comma sepearted list of seqids to use for estimating the insert size distribution.
+**-c**: A comma-sepearted list of seqids to use for estimating the insert size distribution.

-**-r**: Region in format: seqid:start-end.
+**-r**: Region in ```seqid:start-end`` format.

-**-x**: The number of CPUs wham will attempt to use.
-During the first step whamg reads the entire bam file.
-If you notice CPU usage dropping IO might be swamping out.
-After the bam files are read there are several 1CPU steps before whamg finishes.
-The right number of CPUs  to use really depends on IO speeds.
+**-x**: The number of CPUs whamg will attempt to use.
+During the first step, whamg reads the entire bam file.
+If you notice CPU usage dropping, I/O might be swamping out.
+After the bam files are read, there are several single CPU steps before whamg finishes.
+The optimal number of CPUs to use really depends on I/O speeds.

-**-i**:  Whamg uses the bwa-mem SA tag (default).
-Older versions of bwa-mem used a different tag: XP.
+**-i**:  whamg uses the BWA-MEM SA tag (default).
+Older versions of BWA-MEM used a different tag, XP.

 **-z**:  Sometimes whamg can fail to sample enough reads (low coverage, exome, …).
 The –z flag forces whamg to keep sampling random regions until it succeeds